sahirinfinity-cmd/HealthLink/README.md

 - Explanations, not medical advice (explicit disclaimer)

-# LLM Project Guide: Migrant Health Records
+# Project Guide: Migrant Health Records

-This document orients an LLM to the project structure, key files, responsibilities, and conventions so it can navigate, answer questions, and make safe changes.
+This document orients a Developer to the project structure, key files, responsibilities, and conventions so it can navigate, answer questions, and make safe changes.
 Paths are relative to the repository root.

 ## High-level Overview